Gluten Free Fried Chicken Tenders | Gluten-Free, Dairy-Free

-- 2 tbsp EVOO (plus more if needed)
+- 2 tbsp olive oil (plus more if needed)

-- Cut the chicken breasts lengthwise into tenders.
-Place in a ziploc bag with the seasoning salt and enough water to cover the chicken.
-Seal tightly and shake to mix the seasoning salt and water.
+Cut the chicken breasts lengthwise into tenders.
+Place in a bowl with the seasoning salt and enough water to cover the chicken.
 Place in the fridge to brine for 2-6 hours.

-- When ready to fry, add the coconut oil and EVOO to a medium frying pan and let heat up at medium temperature for about 3-5 minutes.
+When ready to fry, add the coconut oil and olive oil to a medium frying pan and let heat up at medium temperature for about 3-5 minutes.
 The oil should be around 350 degrees F.